Sengkang LRT line: Planning and construction

 The Sengkang estate was first earmarked for development in the Urban Redevelopment Authority's 1991 Concept Plan.
 At the groundbreaking ceremony of the Bukit Panjang LRT line on 27 September 1996, deputy prime minister Tony Tan announced the government's decision to construct the Sengkang LRT (SKLRT).
 The line would be developed alongside the Sengkang estate and integrated with future developments, intended to improve accessibility and convenience for residents.
 An exhibition for the SKLRT opened on 7 December 1996 in Ngee Ann City.
 At the time, according to communications minister Mah Bow Tan, the SKLRT was planned to be completed in 2002.

 The contract for the design and construction of the Sengkang and Punggol LRT lines was awarded to a joint venture on 4 July 1998 for S$656 million (US$ million).
 The joint venture comprised Singapore Technologies Industrial Corporation (predecessor of Sembcorp), Mitsubishi Heavy Industries and Mitsubishi Corporation.
-On 20 May 1999, Singapore Bus Service (later renamed SBS Transit) was appointed to operate the SKLRT along with the North East MRT line and the Punggol LRT line.
+On 20 May 1999, Singapore Bus Service (later renamed SBS Transit) was appointed to operate the SKLRT along with the North East Line and the Punggol LRT line.

 Construction of the SKLRT stations and viaducts was completed in 2001.
 In December of that year, subcontractor BRR Holdings withdrew from the LRT project due to financial difficulties, and handed over its responsibilities to SembCorp Engineers and Constructors.
 According to Singapore's transport agency – the Land Transport Authority (LTA), the withdrawal had minimal impact on the construction schedule.

 On 1 September 2002, the LTA transferred operations of the SKLRT to SBS Transit, which conducted extensive test runs and trials on the line.
 This came in light of frequent delays and breakdowns experienced on the Bukit Panjang LRT.
 In December 2002, transport minister Yeo Cheow Tong said the opening of the SKLRT would be delayed due to modifications required for the communication and radio systems.
 Due to limited funding from the 1997 financial crisis and low projected ridership, the Sengkang LRT line was initially constructed for single-car operations, even though it had been designed for two.
 Nevertheless, provisions were made for future upgrades to two-car operations during the expected equipment replacement cycle within 15 to 20 years.